GarrettOHara/graduate-intro-operating-systems-notes/lecture_P2L1/notes.md

 ![I/O](./images/7.png)

+# Quiz 5

+Which of the following are not a responsibility of the CPU scheduler?

+- maintaining the I/O queue
+- maintaining the ready queue
+- decision on when to context switch
+- decision on when to generate an event that a process is waiting on

+### Answer

+- maintaining the I/O queue
+- decision on when to generate an event that a process is waiting on

 ## Inter Process Communication

 ***Can Processes interact?*** Yes.

 An OS MUST provide mechanisms for processes to interact with one another.

 In the modern scheme, more and more applications are structured as MULTIPLE processes that interact with one another